 Coonhound Syndrome aka Coonhound Paralysis Because it can render a dog paralyzed, with little or no movement capability Coonhound Syndrome, or acute polyradical neuritis, can be a quick-acting and devastating Immobilizer when dogs fall prey to this weird condition....

-Disc Disease (DDD) & Dogs versus Humans Dogs also have a vertebral column and intervertebral discs very much like humans do, except for the orientation.
-Therefore, the disease or “wear and tear” processes that affect spinal discs have some important...
+Human Spine vs. Dog Spine The Spines of People Canine Intervertebral Disc Disease (IVDD) affects several areas spine.
+Dogs also have vertebral columns, and intervertebral discs like humans do, except for the orientation.
+Therefore, the disease or “wear and...

-Dog Urinary Health, Urine Crystals, and Stones Urinary Crystals in Dogs Crystals forming in the bladder can create problems with your dog as they have the capability to block urine flow either partially or completely.
-Common causative factors include high urine pH,...
+Urinary Health in Dogs: Crystals and Bladder Stones Urinary Crystals in Dogs Urinary crystals and stones in dogs can form in the bladder.
+Once developed, they can create problems for your dog as they can block urine flow either partially or entirely.
+Common causative...

 If Not, He or She Certainly Should Be!
 Enzymes are the ‘essence of life’, and serve to provide vast variety of functions inside living organisms.
 They are needed for signal transduction (this is when something outside the cell, in this case, the enzyme,...